southgateai/academic-hugo/content/home/intro.md

   css_class: d-flex align-items-center fullscreen
 ---

-Or are we?
+Will it destroy us all?
 First, what type of entity are you?
 {style="color: white"}